ember-learn/ember-blog/source/2020-02-28-the-ember-times-issue-137.md

 ## [How Autotracking Works 👣](https://www.pzuraq.com/how-autotracking-works/)

-[Chris Garrett @pzuraq](https://github.com/pzuraq) wrote a new blog post in his autotracking blog series, previously he wrote on [what is reactivity](https://www.pzuraq.com/what-is-reactivity/) and on [what makes a good reactive system](https://www.pzuraq.com/what-makes-a-good-reactive-system/).
+[Chris Garrett @pzuraq](https://github.com/pzuraq) wrote a new blog post in his **autotracking blog series**, previously he wrote on [what is reactivity](https://www.pzuraq.com/what-is-reactivity/) and on [what makes a good reactive system](https://www.pzuraq.com/what-makes-a-good-reactive-system/).

-In [How Autotracking Works](https://www.pzuraq.com/how-autotracking-works/), Chris discusses how autotracking fulfils the reactivity design principles and goes on a deep dive on how its implemented and why.
-In the blog, we we go through memoization, referential equality, revisions, tags, and how they all work together to provide autotracking for Ember.
+In [How Autotracking Works](https://www.pzuraq.com/how-autotracking-works/), Chris discusses how autotracking fulfils the **reactivity design principles** exploring how it's implemented and why.
+In the blog, we go through memoization, referential equality, revisions, tags, and how they all work together to provide autotracking for Ember.

-Memoization, a technique where we cache the previous arguments that a function was called with along with the result they produced in order to minimize excess work, is the basis of autotracking.
+Memoization, a technique where we cache the previous arguments that a function was called with along with the result they produced in order to minimize excess work, is the foundation of autotracking.
 However, due to how equality works in JavaScript, we need to make use of referential equality to perform a faster deep-equal where we assume that if we're passed the same object as before then nothing has changed.

 Autotracking revolves around a single number, the global revision number.
 This number keeps track of the version of state that the application was in.
-However we don't want our memoized functions to rerun whenever the state changes, because it could have changed for a completely unrelated state.
+However, we don't want our memoized functions to rerun whenever the state changes, because it could have changed for a completely unrelated state.
 We only want to rerun whenever the tracked state within the function has changed.
-For that, we need tags which represent state within the application so our function only reruns when it should, unrelated changes will not affect it.
+For that, we need tags which represent state within the application so our function only reruns when it should and unrelated changes will not affect it.

-Autotracking is one of the core mechanisms that powers Ember.js and the Glimmer VM.
+Autotracking is one of the **core mechanisms** that powers **Ember.js** and the **Glimmer VM**.
 It’s one of the most exciting [features to come out of Ember Octane](https://guides.emberjs.com/release/in-depth-topics/autotracking-in-depth/) so try it out today in your Ember app and see if it helps you write faster, less error prone, and easier to understand code.
-Read more about [autotracking on the full blog post](https://www.pzuraq.com/how-autotracking-works/)!
+Read more about [autotracking in the full blog post](https://www.pzuraq.com/how-autotracking-works/)!

 ---

 ## [Ember Website Redesign 🔥](https://emberjs.com/)

 Maybe you haven't noticed, but the **primary website for Ember** has been **redesigned** and it is **now live**!
-The redesign brings a fresh new look at the main piece of real estate for Ember on the internet and features a clean and modern look that all of us in the community can be proud of.
+The redesign brings a fresh new look to the main piece of real estate for Ember on the internet and features a clean and modern look that all of us in the community can be proud of.

-This redesign has been a long time in the making and has invovled a lot of work from the people across the Ember teams and the Ember community.
-Big shout outs to everyone involved in the effort, especially [Mel Sumner @melsumner](https://github.com/MelSumner) and [Chris Manson @mansona](https://github.com/mansona)! 🎉🎉🎉 It's super exciting to see this modern vision of the website come to life.
+This redesign has been a long time in the making and has involved a lot of work from the people from the Ember Core teams and the Ember community.
+Big shout outs to everyone involved in the effort, especially [Mel Sumner (@MelSumner)](https://github.com/MelSumner) and [Chris Manson (@mansona)](https://github.com/mansona)! 🎉🎉🎉 It's super exciting to see this modern vision of the website come to life.

-If you are enjoying the new website and would like to help make all the Ember web properties have a consistent design, please let the Learning Team know in the #dev-ember-learning channel on [Discord chat](https://discordapp.com/invite/emberjs).
+If you are enjoying the new website and would like to help with making all the Ember web properties have a consistent design, please let the Ember Learning Team know in the **#dev-ember-learning** channel on [the Discord chat](https://discordapp.com/invite/emberjs).

-If you notice anything wrong with the website please also feel free to open an issue in either the [main website repo](https://github.com/ember-learn/ember-website/) or the [styleguide repo](https://github.com/ember-learn/ember-styleguide) where the components live.
+If you notice anything wrong with the website, please also feel free to open an issue in either the [main website repository on Github](https://github.com/ember-learn/ember-website/) or the [styleguide repo](https://github.com/ember-learn/ember-styleguide) where the components live.

 ---

 ## [ember-template-lint v2 released ✅](https://twitter.com/rwjblue/status/1231372429286608902)

-In case you weren't aware, you can lint templates to follow Ember's recommended practices, avoid making common accessibility mistakes, and collaborate with your team more effectively. 💯
+In case you weren't aware, you can **lint templates** to follow **Ember's recommended practices**, avoid making common accessibility mistakes, and collaborate with your team more effectively. 💯

 ```bash
 # Install (or upgrade to v2)